 How to Negotiate Salary for Your Next Career Move

-• Before you make a salary offer, research market rates and industry standards to ensure that your salary request is realistic.
+• Before you negotiate your salary make sure you research market rates as well as industry standards to ensure that your salary proposal is realistic.

-• Collect information through the networking of colleagues, using websites like LinkedIn Salary and Glassdoor, and reaching out to professional networks.
+• Find out information by connecting with colleagues through online resources such as LinkedIn Salary and Glassdoor, and also reaching out to professional networks.

-• Plan your talk points ahead of time, including education and certifications as well as years of relevant experiences, achievements and results as well as unique skill sets and qualities, industry knowledge, and the potential for further training.
+• Create talking points ahead of time, including education and certificates, years of relevant experiences, achievements and results with a unique set of skills and abilities, industry expertise, and potential for training.

-• During the negotiation, be assertive and confident, yet flexible and open.
-You should highlight tangible results you’ve had in your previous positions.
+• In the course of negotiations, you should be assured and confident but remain flexible and open.
+Highlight tangible results that you’ve achieved in your previous positions.

-• Maintain a positive mood throughout the conversation and practice active listening.
+• Maintain a positive mood throughout the conversation, and make sure you are listening actively.

 Do your research

-Before you enter any negotiations regarding salary, it’s essential to conduct a thorough study of standard industry rates and market rates to make sure your salary offer is reasonable.
-The factors that could affect this include levels of experience degree, size of the company, and location (?).
-One great way to gather information is to network with your colleagues or those who are in the same job field.
+Before you begin any salary negotiation, it’s important to do thorough research on the market and standards in the industry to make sure that your salary proposal is reasonable.
+Factors that might impact the amount you are offered could be your experience degree, size of the company, and location (?).
+One way to gather information is through networking with colleagues or others within your profession.

 Research Online

-Learn more by talking to people who have had similar roles, or reaching out through professionally-oriented networks in addition to brainstorming members within professional organizations.
+Get insight from talking to people who have had similar roles, or reaching out through professional networks as well as brainstorming professionals in professional organizations.

-Time spent preparing for any meeting is time well spent.
-You’ll feel more confident when the presentation of your case if have a list of points to discuss ahead of time.
+Preparing for any negotiation is always time well spent.
+You’ll feel more confident in the presentation of your case if have a clearly defined list of points to discuss in advance.

-Here are some ideas of items you might consider during your salary negotiation:
+Here are a few examples of what you may want to consider to include in your salary negotiation:

 • Training and certification